What You Need to Know (revised Aug. 7)

 National Pork Producers Council continues to work on economic relief options with Congress, and communicate with USDA on critical issues.

-‘Pass the Pork’ keeps pigs in food chain
+‘Pass the Pork’ keeps pigs in food chain, moves to Phase II

 Interested in purchasing Iowa pork?